-The victims were also found to have an inadequate amount of food.
-Children and Family Service responded to the location and took custody of the three victims.
+Children and Family Service responded to the location and took custody of the children.

 After Friday's arraignment, several of the couple's friends spoke to the media to vouch for them.
 They said Kirk and Panico are not criminals - they're just homeless.